-If mint juleps and Derby-worthy hats are your things for the first Saturday in May, considering using this as inspiration for your party.
-Host a “day at the races” and ask guests to don their best equestrian-inspired outfits.
+If mint juleps and Derby-worthy hats are your things for the first Saturday in May, consider using this as inspiration for your party.
+Host a “day at the races” and ask guests to dress in their best equestrian-inspired outfits.
 Serve bourbon cocktails in stainless steel julep cups and place “bets” on fun facts about you and your significant other.
 If you’re über fans, throw the whole affair at the tracks.

 Cozy Up With a Beach Bonfire